deleterium/BurstAT/README.md

 * Use the page localhost:6876/api-doc to create and test your ATs!

 # Advanced tools
+## Burst AT Simple IDE
+Checkout [this page](./SimpleIDE/index.html) where you can code in assembly with syntax highlightning and some error catches.

+## Burst AT decompiler
+[Burstcoin AT Decompiler](./decompiler/decompiler.html) was created by community.
+It has preprocessor, decompiler, and labels postprocessing.

+## Smart Contractor Examine AT Tool
 Smart contractor has a page "Examine ATs".
 Just paste the full address for an api call to **getATDetails** Ex: http://localhost:6876/burst?requestType=getATDetails&at=3822295204055565051 where the at number is the same number from transaction it was created.
-It is also available a better [Burstcoin AT Decompiler](./decompiler/decompiler.html) created by community.
-Use them together to have best of both worlds.
+It will show decompiled code and also actual state of variables.